 Since then, blogging (and more broadly, publishing content online – aka content marketing) has been my primary method of building an audience and attracting customers for various products and services – from books, to coaching/consulting services, online courses, and software.

-More recently, as the Content Marketing Manager for Thinkific (a software platform for creating and selling online courses), my job is to create content that attracts and converts customers for their software.
-And since I’m held accountable for achieving a positive ROI my efforts, I am continuously evaluating and improving my process to ensure that publishing free content on Thinkific’s blog is a profitable activity.
+While working as the Content Marketing Manager for Thinkific (a software platform for creating and selling online courses), my job was to create content that attracted and converted customers for their software.
+And since I was held accountable for achieving a positive ROI my efforts, I was continuously evaluating and improving my process to ensure that publishing free content on Thinkific’s blog was a profitable activity.

 5 steps to convert blog readers into paying customers: